Tree worker dies after 50-foot fall in Rowley

 ROWLEY, MASS.
 (WHDH) – A New Hampshire man died Thursday morning after falling 50 feet to the ground while performing tree work in Rowley, officials said.

-The 34-year-old Salem man, whose name has not been released, was working with a Mayer Tree Service crew at a home on Main Street when he fell while preparing to remove a branch, according to a spokeswoman for the Essex District Attorney’s Office.
+David Bova, 34, of Salem, was working with a Mayer Tree Service crew at a home on Main Street around 8 a.m. when he fell while preparing to remove a branch, according to a spokeswoman for the Essex District Attorney’s Office.

 The incident is being by state troopers assigned to the Essex District Attorney’s Office and Rowley police.